Indiana voters give Trump another ally in Congress

 STATE OF THE ECONOMY

-Indiana voters have a positive view of the nation's economic outlook — three-fourths said the nation's economy is good while a quarter said it isn't.
+Indiana voters have a positive view of the nation's economic outlook — seven in 10 said the nation's economy is good while about 3 in 10 said it isn't.

 Forty-three-year-old steelworker Randy Graham said he has mixed feelings: He supports President Donald Trump's move to impose tariffs on some foreign steel and aluminum, but not some of the president's other steps, which he considers anti-labor.